-Intel® Software Development Emulator
+Intel® Software Development Emulator (Intel® SDE)

 Product Overview

 This emulator is called Intel® Software Development Emulator or Intel® SDE, for short.
-This version includes support for SSE4, AES and PCLMULQDQ and the Intel® AVX and AVX2 instructions.

-Intel is releasing this Intel SDE so that developers can gain familiarity with our upcoming instruction set extensions.
-Intel SDE can help ensure software is ready to take advantage of the opportunities created by these new instructions in our processors.
+Intel is releasing this Intel® SDE so that developers can gain familiarity with our upcoming instruction set extensions.
+Intel® SDE can help ensure software is ready to take advantage of the opportunities created by these new instructions in our processors.
 We hope that developers will explore the new instructions using the currently available compilers and assemblers.

 Intel SDE is built upon the Pin dynamic binary instrumentation system and the XED encoder decoder.
 Pin controls the execution of an application.
 Pin examines each static instruction in the application approximately once, as it builds traces for execution.
-During this process, which is called instrumentation, for each instruction encountered Pin asks Intel SDE if this instruction should be emulated or not.
-If the instruction is to be emulated, then Intel SDE tells Pin to skip over that instruction and instead branch to the appropriate emulation routine.
+During this process, which is called instrumentation, for each instruction encountered Pin asks Intel® SDE if this instruction should be emulated or not.
+If the instruction is to be emulated, then Intel® SDE tells Pin to skip over that instruction and instead branch to the appropriate emulation routine.
 It also tells Pin how to invoke that emulation function, what arguments to pass, etc.

 Intel SDE queries CPUID to figure out what features to emulate.
 It also modifies the output of CPUID so that compiled applications that check for the emulated features are told that those features exist.

-Intel SDE comes with several useful emulator-enabled Pin tools and the XED disassembler:
+Intel® SDE comes with several useful emulator-enabled Pin tools and the XED disassembler:

 • The basic emulator